zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - We must notify extenders to guide their customers to supply an appropriate authOrder property if their extension needs a non-default order.

+- We must update any documentation on the `zowe auth login apiml` command which contradicts the new behavior of that command.

 ## Edge cases that must be confirmed during implementation

 Every edge case was not included in the protype used to confirm the validity of this design document.
 The following edge cases must be confirmed and appropriate logic must be written during the implementation of this design.

 - As an alternative to user & password, a property named base64EncodedAuth can be used in a session.
 The new APIs must handle this alternative.

-- To login to APIML, a user supplies a user & password (or cert) and receives a token.
+- To login to API-ML, a user supplies a user & password (or cert) and receives a token.
 The new APIs must determine the correct authentication type for such a session which kind of morphs its authentication type during the transaction.

 - Zowe Explorer currently inherits the same hard-coded order as the CLI from the client SDKs.
 The new authentication order APIs must be integrated into the APIs used by Zowe Explorer.
 We must confirm whether any additional logic changes must be made within Zowe Explorer itself.